PatrickFrankAIU/ReactCheatSheet/README.md

 - I recommend continuing to use CRA, which is NOT going away and is still recommended for educational use

 ### Vite
-- An alternative to CRA
+- An alternative to CRA, made by the same guy who made Vue
 - Uses esbuild instead of webpack
 - Recommended and widely used
 - Setup: